-Seattle writer Amelia Bonow says she cried all day when she heard Republicans in Congress were attempting to defund Planned Parenthood.
+Seattle writer Amelia Bonow says she cried all day when she heard Planned Parenthood had been defunded.
 Years before, she'd had an abortion at one of their clinics and described it as a wonderful experience.
 She never regretted her choice, and spoke about it among her community that she describes as "feminist liberal, punk rock, queer, women and people who talk about everything that mainstream culture isn't supposed to talk about".
 But seeing the mounting propaganda levelled at the organisation, she realised she never really spoke publicly about her terminations.
 And never widely expressed how lucky she felt to have access to that choice and "not be forced to become a mother when I didn't want to be one".

 The next day she shared her abortion story on her Facebook page; viewing her previous hesitation to speak widely about it as proof that she's internalised a level of shame around her choice.
 She texted her friend Lindy West – a prominent writer – about it.
 Lindy screen shotted her post and tweeted it to her 60.5 thousand followers with their agreed hashtag #shoutyourabortion.
 Within hours it had blown up and women were sharing their own experiences, told without the usual frame of guilt, shame, regret, and terror.